Los Gatos, California: Geography and environment

+The principal cemetery is the Los Gatos Memorial Park, dating from 1889.

 Climate

 Los Gatos experiences nearly the same temperatures as San Jose, just slightly warmer and with more rain.
-Los Gatos has a Mediterranean climate like much of California.
+Los Gatos has a warm-summer Mediterranean climate, like much of California.
 Los Gatos rarely gets a hard frost.
 Los Gatos gets the slight winter chill that is needed to grow grapes and have vineyards.
 Types of bananas that ripen within three months grow well during the summer.